 The potential for massive job creation is not lost on the IDC or government, with the Green Jobs Report last year estimating that as many as 98 000 new direct jobs could be created in the short term, growing to 462 000 in the long term.

 "Today, we know that our old growth path, with its premise of plentiful but high carbon-emitting energy, comes at a big cost to the environment," President Jacob Zuma said at the World Economic Forum Green Partnership Dialogue where the R25-billion fund was announced.
+"We will now have to establish new kinds of production and find new ways to produce goods which will reduce both our economy's use of energy and emissions from energy production.
+This will require a profound and far-reaching change in our economy, one that will affect us all."

 The emphasis of this fund, the strategy and the IDC's funding activities is on five key focus areas: renewable energy, energy efficiency, fuel-based green energy, emissions and pollution management, and bio-fuels.
 "The one thing we have to accept is that we're still a developing economy," says Van Tonder.
 "We have ample coal reserves and we need that to have sustainable electricity supply.
 However, government has acknowledged we have to have a strategy to develop renewable energy."